-We are all aware that the GATE is an abbreviation for Graduate Aptitude Test Engineering but we often tend to ignore the keyword “aptitude” which is the cornerstone of this examination.
+We are all aware that the GATE is an abbreviation for Graduate Aptitude Test in Engineering but we often tend to ignore the keyword “aptitude” which is the cornerstone of this examination.
 If you are a student of computer science who wants to pursue their dream of studying M.Tech or MS in institutes of repute such as the IITs or the NITs, then GATE is your way forward.
 The idea of this examination might seem daunting to you but remember that it’s simply an assessment of your aptitude and if you have enough passion and love for computer science, it’s bound to be a smooth sail.
-Let us take a look at the inspiring success stories of some past GATE CS aspirants who were able to pass this tough competitive examination with flying colours.
-If you are still feeling unsure or anxious, these stories might have the dose of motivation and strategies that you need.
+Let us take a look at the inspiring and motivational success stories for students of some past GATE CS aspirants and GATE topper who were able to pass this tough competitive examination with flying colours.
+If you are still feeling unsure or anxious, these gate motivational stories might have the dose of motivation and strategies followed by them.
 This is an exclusive most demanding article with continuation of Preparation for UGC NET Computer Science and Application Exam.
+This gives useful insights for how to become topper

 Sumit Kumar, AIR 10, GATE 2012